root-project/root/docbook/users-guide/Geometry.md

 ***`gGeoManager`***`::SetVisLevel(n);`

-Not only that, but none of the volumes at intermediate levels (0-2) are visible on the drawing unless they are final ‘leaves’ on their branch (e.g. have no other volumes positioned inside).
-This behavior is the default one and corresponds to ‘leaves’ global visualization mode (**`TGeoManager::fVisOption = 1`).
+Not only that, but none of the volumes at intermediate levels (0-2) are visible on the drawing unless they are final ‘leaves' on their branch (e.g. have no other volumes positioned inside).
+This behavior is the default one and corresponds to ‘leaves' global visualization mode (**`TGeoManager::fVisOption = 1`).
 In order to see on the screen the intermediate containers, one can change this mode:
 `gGeoManager->SetVisOption(0)`.**